Promoting Independence in Older Adults

 Medication inventory

-Accessibility assessment of home environment
+Accessibility of home environment (interior and exterio)

-Goal setting for training sessions
+Need for follow-up training sessions